top of page

 Interestingly, this cemetery is placed in and around where Union troops commanded the city of Jackson in 1883, and where the newly emancipated black community flocked to, hoping for work with the liberators.
 This cemetery is home to prominent as well as lesser-known African Americans from Madison County’s community and is truly a tale of how blacks emerged from slavery to build institutions, careers, community and religious centers successfully despite formidable hurdles.

 Here is a powerful mix of small obelisks and headstones with symbolic motifs, especially religious ones, but also very simple concrete markers which are often the most moving.
 For those interested in the history of Black Masons, there are headstones with Masonic and Eastern Star symbology, as well as markers of other fraternal organizations.
-There are also veterans of the US Colored Troops interred here, including Union and Confederate soldiers, and veterans of other wars, noted by military markers.
+There are veterans of the US Colored Troops interred here, including Union and Confederate soldiers, and veterans of other wars, noted by military markers.
 I came across a number of military headstones that were lined up to replace ground markers for soldiers who had fought in WW1 and WW2, something I was glad to see.

 But there are other, more unusual graves to look for here.
 I had read that there are small individual stones set on edge in mortar which resemble stones for walls.
 These are folk art markers by Shellis Lane (1888-1974), which are red colored concrete with a plain concrete border and hand lettering, sitting on top of the concrete borders of family plots – a unique aspect of this cemetery.
 Frankly, I had a hard time finding them and could not find pictures on the internet.
 Perhaps you can find them!